1969 Hardie-Ferodo 500

-The Ford Works Team were the favourites to win the race with their new Falcon GTHOs which with their new 5.8-litre (351 cui "Windsor") V8's proved to have a speed advantage over the 5.7-litre (350 cui) Monaros.
+The Ford Works Team were the favourites to win the race with their new Falcon GTHOs, which with their new 5.8-litre (351 cui "Windsor") V8 engines proved to have a speed advantage over the 5.7-litre (350 cui) Monaros.
 However, the decision by Ford Works Team's American manager Al Turner to import special racing tyres for the Falcons proved to be a disaster.
 During the race numerous tyre failures put the Works cars out of contention.
 After early tyre failures on the Ian (more commonly known as "Pete") and Leo Geoghegan car, as well as the Fred Gibson and Barry Seton car, Turner called Moffat into the pits for a tyre change.
 There Moffat cemented his status as not only a top driver, but one who could take care of his car when it was found that unlike his team mates Pete Geoghegan and Seton, Moffat had been far easier on his tyres and that the stop was not actually necessary.
 As of 2025, Moffat believes that this decision cost himself and co-driver Alan Hamilton the race win.
 The day after the race, Ford ran a full page newspaper advert stating "We were a little deflated" referring to the tyre failures.

-1969 was also notable for the first lap crash which saw at least one third of the field forced to retire or continue with accident damage.
+The 1969 race was also notable for the first-lap crash which saw at least one third of the field forced to retire or continue with accident damage.
 Bill Brown rolled his Falcon GTHO coming through Skyline, all but blocking the track while John French, who qualified 21st, rolled his Alfa Romeo 1750 GTV trying to avoid the carnage that Brown's rollover caused.
-One driver lucky to escape the carnage was Allan Moffat who had pulled up just out of The Cutting on the first lap with his Falcon stuck in neutral.
-Once he got going he was able to weave through the bedlam at Skyline and continue on his way.
-For Brown, it would be the first of three rollovers in three years at Bathurst on the same piece of road (McPhillamy Park - Skyline), with the third and last in 1971 bringing a lucky escape from death for himself and a pair of fleet footed and quick reacting flag marshals who only just managed to scamper out of the way.
+One driver lucky to escape the carnage was Allan Moffat, who had pulled up just out of The Cutting on the first lap with his Falcon stuck in neutral.
+Once he got going he was able to weave through the stopped vehicles and debris at Skyline and continue on his way.
+For Brown, it would be the first of three rollovers in three years at Bathurst on the same piece of road (McPhillamy Park - Skyline), with the third and last in 1971 bringing a lucky escape from death for himself and a pair of quick-reacting and fleet-footed flag marshals who only just managed to scamper out of the way.